satish141017/PlanIt/README.md

 - `PUT /manager/task/:id/update`: Update a task.
 - `GET /manager/project/:projectId`: Fetch a specific project by ID.
 - `GET /manager/project/:projectId/tasks`: Fetch tasks associated with a specific project.
+- `POST /manager/project/:projectId/task/create`: Create a new task for a specific project.

 ## Middleware